e-ucm/xapi-seriousgames/Tracking Model.md

 # 1. Interactions Model

 A serious game is defined by a finite set of **game objects**.
-A game object represents a semantic piece of the game on which players can perform one or several types of interactions.
-A player can, among others:
+A game object represents an element of the game on which players can perform one or several types of interactions.
+Some examples of player's interactions are:

-* start or complete (interactions) a level (game object)
+* start or complete (interaction) a level (game object)
-* increase or decrease (interactions) the number of coins (game object)
+* increase or decrease (interaction) the number of coins (game object)
-* select or unlock (interactions) a power-up (game object)
+* select or unlock (interaction) a power-up (game object)

 A **gameplay** is the flow of interactions that a player performs over these game objects in a sequential order.